AshisRanjanDey/Ola-Uber-Prototype/README.md

 # Ola-Uber-Prototype
-Book taxi, cab, car or plan outstation trips and tours Ola/Uber Prototype
-•Two android apps developed for customer and cab driver separately.
+Book taxi, cab, car or plan outstation trips and tours---> •Two android apps developed for customer and cab driver separately.
 •GPS location of driver and customer can be seen at realtime (implemented using Google Maps api).
 •Admin module in driver app to manage cab drivers.